Doc077/melonly-php/README.md

 > cd <app-name>
 ```

-Once your application has been created you can run it.
+Once your application has been created you can run it locally:

 ```shell
 > php melon server
 ```

-Optionally if you'll be using Node.js or React/Sass frontend scaffolding, run ```npm install``` command:
+Optionally if you'll be using Node.js or React/Sass frontend libraries, run ```npm install``` command:

 ```shell
 > npm install